Site icon Easy Home Builds

 FAQ’s on Building material failures:

-1.Which is the most common failure of building material in construction sites?
+1.Which is the most common building material failures in construction sites?

 The poor-quality concrete is the most prevalent failure which is commonly because of the wrong mix proportions, too much water or improper curing.
 It causes low strength, cracks, honeycombing and long term durability problems.